pantopic/turbokube/README.md

 A *turbopump* in a rocket engine works by pre-burning fuel and oxidizer to impel a turbine, forcing more fuel and oxidizer into the main combustion chamber at a faster rate, maximizing TWR (thrust to weight ratio).

-*TurboKube* is designed to amplify the load on a Kubernetes control plane using virtual nodes.
-One node in *Cluster A* can present itself as hundreds of nodes in *Cluster B* (the system under load).

-*TurboKube* makes Kubernetes control plane load testing faster, cheaper and simpler.
+*TurboKube* is designed to amplify the load on a Kubernetes control plane using virtual nodes, making Kubernetes control plane load testing faster, cheaper and simpler.